 The reason that you don’t want to allow every lender you talk with to pull your credit is because too many inquiries can cause your credit score to drop.
 This is not what you want to do right at the time that you are trying to get approved for a mortgage.

-Credit score, along with your debt ratio and the loan amount that you are taking out, as compared to the home’s value, are all used to determine the rate for which you will qualify.
+Credit score, along with your debt ratio and the loan amount that you are taking out, as compared to the home’s value, is all used to determine the rate for which you will qualify.